Tom's Guide Verdict

 If you get into a sticky situation, you can click the Help button, but the FAQ section this brings up is thin, and sometimes you can't even scroll all the way to the bottom of an answer.
 You're better off heading to the website.

 However, submitting a ticket in-app is a nice addition, but it does take you to a third-party page.
 It's probably perfectly fine, but a little bit of PureVPN branding would go a long way here.

 The biggest issue I found last time was that the kill switch let through my real IP address when activated.
 Thankfully this has been sorted now, and PureVPN is much more secure as a result.

 How good are PureVPN's mobile apps?

-The iPhone VPN allows you to autoconnect when you visit specific websites – not specific networks, though – and will reconnect itself should the connection drop out.
+On iOS you can autoconnect when you visit specific websites – not specific networks, though – and will reconnect itself should the connection drop out.
 However, you won't be getting split tunneling on iOS.

 What customer support does PureVPN offer?

 Since the last time I reviewed the service, PureVPN’s support site has gotten better, with many important guides being updated.
 The guides now provide thorough instructions for any common issues the users may encounter.
 To be more precise, there’s actually a huge number of articles for almost every operating system, and plenty of suggestions on how to access Netflix.

 Still, for anything other than most common issues, some of the guides have basic content only.
 Usually it'll be enough, but you might be out of luck if you have some more advanced problems.